iainctduncan/papers/source/design.rst

 In the initial research stage of this project (dating back to 2019) I examined options from numerous high-level languages, and reviewed the use of many possible languages in music.
 Non-Lisp candidates included Python, Lua, Ruby, Erlang, Haskell, OCaml, and JavaScript (i.e. in a new implementation), all of which have been used for music projects of different types.

-We will examine three categories of advantages: those relating to representing music, those related to the workflow tradeoffs for the programming composer, and those relating to implementation in Max specifically.
+We will examine three areas of advantage: one relating to representing music, one related to the workflow tradeoffs for the programming composer, and one relating to implementation in Max specifically.

 Lisp as a programming language for music
 ----------------------------------------